BubbleCow/bubblecow-documentation/Admin/Strategy/Future Predictions.md

 In the past, BubbleCow has been a single product service (developmental editing) relying on SEO to appear in the writers eye-line at point of service research.
 To date this has worked, but it is now under threat for several reasons, with the impact of AI being the most important.

+## AI Improvements in Service
-1. **AI will reduce the number of people using developmental editors**.
-It will not kill the service completely and we will still see a group of writers willing to pay £1500+ for a professional human edit.
-However, in the coming years we are going to see AI solutions where a writer can get AI generated feedback for a fraction of the cost.
-This will not be as comprehensive and intuitive feedback but it will be good enough for a writer unwilling to pay for a full service.
+**AI will reduce the number of people using developmental editors**.
+The use of AI will mean that editors will be able to produce feedback quickly and cheaply.
+This will mean that though the feedback might not be a good, it will still be cheap enough to outweigh this problem.
+We will see writers paying a very small amount for feedback that will significantly improve their writing.
+It will not kill the traditional form of the service completely, and we will still see a group of writers willing to pay £1500+ for a professional human edit.
+However, this number will drastically reduce.
+The result will be a further fragmentation of the market.
+I predict we will see Reedy go bust or pivot, at least one or two editorial suppliers disappear a large number of freelancers drop from the marketplace.
+## AI Reduced Traffic
-2. **AI generated search results will reduce traffic**.
-The site will lose a proportion of the traffic that is simply looking to answer a simple question.
-As it stands these will remain on the Google search page.
+**AI generated search results will reduce traffic**.
+As Google move to AI solutions, where they seek to answer direct questions at the point of search, the number of visitors to sites will reduce.
+This will have a major impact on the traffic to a site and increase the importance of conversion.

 I am, therefore, predicting several outcomes.